 application_setupis going to return for Wallaroo to create the application.

-An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally one or more sinks.
-Our reverse application only has one pipeline, so we only need to create one:
+An application is constructed of one or more pipelines which can be merged at various points until they converge on one or more sinks.
+Our alerts application has only one source stream, so we only need to create one (called